 Modern travel is full of conveniences.
 Global air hubs connect travelers to faraway places in a matter of hours.
-But with all these modern conveniences, it’s easy to pass right by the things that make the actual travel part of the journey worthwhile in the first place.
+But with all these modern comforts, it’s easy to pass right by the things that make the actual travel part of the journey worthwhile.
 Vacation by Rail’s Winter Magic trip, operated onboard ViaRail’s overnight train from Vancouver to Jasper, seemed the ultimate way to take in Canada’s winter wilderness the slow, nostalgic way.
-On a trip in January, views of towering mountain peaks and river-carved valleys combined with a memorable onboard experience that sure beats cramming into a tiny airplane seat in economy.
-Here’s what to expect on the journey.
+Views of towering mountain peaks and river-carved valleys combined with a memorable onboard experience sure beats cramming into an airplane seat in economy.
+Here’s what to expect on the Vancouver to Jasper train journey.

 Finding zen (and breathtaking views) in western Canada

-My breath puffed as I made my way to Track 5 at Vancouver’s train station and located the appropriate sleeper car.
+My breath puffed as I made my way to Track 5 at Vancouver’s Pacific Central Station and located the appropriate sleeper car.
 I was set to embark on the Winter Magic trip from Vancouver to Jasper, and once aboard, I was welcomed by Erik, our train car attendant for the journey.
-We departed Vancouver at 3:00 PM on the dot, and by 3:05 I was sipping a glass of welcome Champagne as we left the city blurred into the background.
-Due to the short winter daylight hours, the only landscape to absorb was the city outskirts and a fair amount of propane tanks.
+We departed Vancouver at 3:00 PM on the dot, and by 3:05 I was sipping a glass of welcome Champagne and the city started to blur into the background.

 The train car itself was reminiscent of the 1950s and rich with old-timey vibes.
 That had been the golden era of rail travel in Canada, and venturing from car to car was like a step back in time.
 It had a slight cruise ship feel to it, accented by the movement of the train, narrow hallways, and small sleeping spaces.
 But, the comparison stops there — the rest of the experience had more of a summer camp vibe with opportunities to mingle with other travelers, play games, and enjoy the rare luxury of free time.